anubhavanonymous/SniperDos/README.md

 A Denial of Service (DoS) attack is an attempt to make an online service unavailable
-     ⚠️This tool is not made to harm anyone ⚠️
+     This tool is not made to harm anyone ⚠️

 Usage : SniperDos
 --------------------------------------------------